 Check for these common symptoms of a dead battery:

 - First, check the dashboard battery gauge.
 The battery should be giving a charge, even while the vehicle is off.
 If the dashboard lights are dim, something is likely wrong with your battery.
 Try turning on your windshield wipers, lights or automatic windows.
 Then make sure these are all turned off and once again try to start the car.

 - Battery corrosion.
 If it still won’t start, use a rag to carefully wipe away any corrosion on the battery and have someone jump-start it.
 After running the motor for a while, turn the car off.
 If you can’t get it to restart, this is a sign the alternator is doing its job of keeping the battery working while the motor is running, but the battery isn’t retaining the charge when the alternator has stopped.

 - The battery is old.
 As batteries age, they become less able to retain a charge because the metal inside corrodes.
 Eventually, the level of battery charge diminishes to the point where, no matter how much power the alternator gives to it, the battery can’t hold enough power to start the car.
 However, there are steps you can take to help preserve your car battery life.

 Signs of a bad alternator

 If the above steps reveal that the battery is working, it’s time to take a closer look at the alternator.
-There are certain signs of a bad alternator to look for, check for these common signs of alternator problems:
+There are certain bad alternator symptoms to look for, check for these common signs of alternator problems:

 - While running the car, note the brightness of the interior lights.
 If the dashboard gradually dims, the alternator is likely at fault.